ezuruonyec/team-civil-discourse/README.md

 * Material UI for look and feel of app

 ## AWS
-* AWS Lambda: For making requests to the DynamoDB and updating DynamoDB, as well as updating S3 cache of articles.
+* AWS Lambda: For making requests to the DynamoDB and updating DynamoDB Table, as well as updating the S3 Cache (News Articles).
 All of our Lambda's are written in Python.
-* AWS DynamoDB: For holding country specific info that is not news articles
+* AWS DynamoDB: For holding country specific info that is not news articles (ie - Population, Civil Discourse Ranking, ISO Country Code, etc)
-* AWS S3: Holding json info for news articles
+* AWS S3: JSON Files containing info for news articles
 * AWS CloudWatch: For daily updates of population data and weekly of News Cache